-The Group engaged in the Financial Services operation, for which the board of directors decided not to renew the License upon expiration on 11 February 2020, that was discontinued accordingly.
-Details of the discontinued operation is set out in note 16.
-Thereafter, the CODM considered the Group has only one reporting and operating segment under HKFRS 8 Operating Segments, thus no segment information is presented.
+The CODM considered the Group has only one reporting and operating segment under HKFRS 8 Operating Segments, thus no segment information is presented.

-Since all of the Group's revenue were derived from the PRC and over 90% of the Group's non-current assets (excluded deferred tax assets) were located in the PRC for both years, no geographical segment information in accordance with HKFRS 8 is presented.
+The Group's revenue were derived from the PRC and over 90% of the Group's non-current assets (excluded deferred tax assets) were located in the PRC for both years, no geographical segment information in accordance with HKFRS 8 is presented.